cheney2cq/cs244-pa3/README.md

 Tweakable values
 ----------------
-`topo.py` contains the topology for the experiment - link loss rates, bandwidth, latency, and jitter can be set here.
+`run.py` accepts arguments for bandwidth, latency, jitter, and loss rates of both WiFi and 3G links.
+Run `python run.py -h` to see available arguments.

 `client.c` has defined constants for TCP send buffer size (default 200 KB) and the time to run the experiment (default 100 seconds).

 `server.c` has a defined constant for the TCP receive buffer size (default 30 KB).